lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 Found in: Spore, The Sims 3, and The Sims 4

-1 bytes flags:
+1 byte flags:

 bit 0x10000000: 4 bytes are used for the decompressed size if enabled, 3 bytes are used if disabled

-bit 0x01000000: No longs encoded in compressed stream (Note: Need to double check this)
+bit 0x01000000: Restricted sliding window (Note: Need to double check this)

 bit 0x00010000: Always set